• Skip to primary navigation

 • Line your baking sheet with parchment paper and spread the prepared asparagus in a single layer.

-• Drizzle with 1 Tbsp olive oil, salt, pepper, garlic powder, and nutritional yeast.
+• Drizzle with 1 Tbsp olive oil and sprinkle them with salt, pepper, garlic powder, and nutritional yeast.

 • Wash and mix mushrooms with 1 Tbsp olive oil, salt, and pepper in a separate bowl and arrange them between the asparagus.

-• Roast them in the oven at 425 Fahrenheit (220 degrees Celsius) for 13-15 minutes, depending on the size of the mushrooms and the thickness of the asparagus.
+• Roast them in the oven at 425 Fahrenheit (ca. 218 °C) for 13-15 minutes, depending on the size of the mushrooms and the thickness of the asparagus spears.
 The asparagus and the mushrooms should be tender if you pierce them with a fork and lightly brownish.

 Tried this recipe?
 Can we see it?Please share a picture with us by uploading an image to Pinterest below ours.